 An undercover FBI agent within the First Sons and husband of Moya, who has recently gone silent.
 Cole is ordered by Moya to search for him.
 He later contacts Cole, and explains that he is in fact working for the NSA and that he has never been married.
 He then recruits Cole to recover and destroy the Ray Sphere.
 However, as Cole carries out the second part of the plan, John is absorbed by the blast and is seemingly killed.
 He returns in inFamous 2, revealing himself as The Beast, having been empowered from the Ray Sphere at the same time it ripped his body apart atom by atom.

-Not Quite Dead/Came Back Wrong/Back from the Dead: He was able to recreate his body after it was destroyed by the Ray Sphere in the first game.
+- Not Quite Dead: He was able to recreate his body after it was destroyed by the Ray Sphere in the first game.
 He went temporarily, violently insane from the agony, which is why he attacks Cole at the start of the sequel.